-Discipline primarily begins with a desire to make best use of resources gifted to us from God.
-It starts with the understanding that Time that we have at our disposal is short; and we cannot waste it.
+Discipline primarily begins with a desire to make best use of resources God has gifted to us.
+It starts with the understanding that time that we have at our disposal is short; and we cannot waste it.
 So to make best use of time, we should plan well.
 As far as students are concerned, this demands creating time tables and sticking to them.

 The next step in discipline is to make priorities.
 As far as students are concerned, their first priority is not studies.
 You might be shocked and surprised by that statement, I am sure!
 But then what is your highest priority.
 It is to obey your parents and teachers!

 Now why do I say this?
 This is because disobedience and disrespect are so fashionable with today’s young generation.
-But let me tell you a disobedient child is an undisciplined child.
-And even if such a child becomes successful the traits of disobedience he or she carries in his or her mind will someday prove to be their downfall.
+But let me tell you; a disobedient child is an undisciplined child.
+And even if such a child becomes successful the traits of disobedience he or she carries in the mind will someday prove to be his or her downfall.

 Let me add one more important thought to this.
 Many of you aspire to be leaders; don’t you?
 It is a good thing provided your attitude is to serve others in your leadership role—to be a true minister unto men.
-The Bible portrays this as servant leadership which Jesus showed when he washed the feet of his disciples the night he was betrayed.
+The Bible portrays this as servant leadership which Jesus showed when he took off his outer clothing, wrapped a towel around his waist, took water in a basin, washed the feet of his disciples and dried them with the towel the night he was betrayed.

 Now if you want to be a leader, obedience is the key.
 Make a note of the saying, “He who cannot obey cannot command.”
 Just imagine what chaos will result if there is disobedience in the armed forces?
 Therefore obedience is the key as far as discipline is concerned.

-After desire and priorities, the next step as far is discipline is concerned is to strengthen your resolve and commitment.
+After desire, and priorities and obedience, the next step as far discipline is concerned is to strengthen your resolve and commitment.
 Just making decisions are not good enough to lead a disciplined life.
 You have to increase your efforts to stick to commitments.
 Otherwise you will become bored and lazy with routines.

 Let me conclude with one last thought about a disciplined life.
 It is a very important thought as well.
 If you wish to maintain a disciplined and successful life, you have to avoid distractions.
 As far as youngsters are concerned, let me point out one way in which you are distracted is time you spent with your gadgets.
-How much time do you waste chatting on WhatsApp and Facebook?
-How much time do you spent in playing video games?
-What about time spent in watching movies, cricket and football?
-If you do not learn to discipline yourselves and limit time you spent for all these; you will regret that later in life.
+If you do not learn to discipline yourself and limit time you spent on them; you will regret that later in life.
 For the quality and vigour of time in youth will never return.
-Invest the best of your time in life in the best things of life.
+Therefore, invest the best of your time in life in the best things of life.